-This chapter focuses on progestin-only pills for breastfeeding women.
+This chapter on progestin-only pills focuses on breastfeeding women.
 Women who are not breastfeeding also can use progestin-only pills.
 Guidance that differs for women who are not breastfeeding is noted.

 - Pills that contain very low doses of a progestin like the natural hormone progesterone in a woman’s body.